logo

 return 'Name is %s' % name

-There are use filters define by regular expression from table Application.filters.
-This filter is use to transport to regular expression define by group.
-Default filter is r'[^/]+' with str convert function.
-You can use any filter from table filters.
+Filters are defined by regular expressions from the Application.filters table.
+Each filter is used to transform a URL group into a regular expression.
+The default filter is r'[^/]+' with a str convert function.
+You can use any filter from the filters table.

 # group regular expression with filter